alachins/raisd/README.md

 	make[1]: *** [build/release/RAiSD.o] Error 1
 	make: *** [release] Error 2

-In this case, please contact your system administrator to install it (recommended).

-As an alternative, you can install GSL locally (not recommended) as follows:
+As an alternative, you can install GSL locally (NOT RECOMMENDED) as follows:

   	 $./install-RAiSD-GSL.sh

+This will download the latest GSL version from https://ftp.gnu.org/gnu/gsl/ , unzip it, and install it in the path raisd-master/gsl.